gebim/win10---GPU-passthrough-on-Ubuntu/README.md

 On the win10 guest, it is recommended to install SPICE guest tools from <https://www.spice-space.org/download.html#windows-binaries>.
 See looking glass FAQ.
 The newest version (B6) also does not require the installation of additional components for audio as it now supports audio transport via the SPICE protocol and on the host pulseaudio/pipewire output.

 IMHO: the graphics performance is very good.
 Close to bare metal.
-Such a great pice of software.
+Such a great piece of software.